 We have offered recycling of fluorescent tubes and other lamps since 2014 via our ORIPACK collection system.

-Recycling of fluorescent tubes and lamps provides a total environmental solution, because it allows for the recovery of all fractions of the lamps and tubes.
+Recycling fluorescent tubes and lamps provide a total environmental solution because it allows for the recovery of all fractions of the lamps and tubes.

-Recycled fractions of lamps and tubes includes glass, ferrous and non-ferrous metals, plastic, mercury and phosphor powder which can all be recovered and used in suitable end processes and products.
+Recycled fractions of lamps and tubes include glass, ferrous and non-ferrous metals, plastic, mercury and phosphor powder which can all be recovered and used in suitable end processes and products.

 Oripack Solution: Simple, easy and safe collections

 Our ORIPACK boxes offer you a cost-effective, environmentally responsible and safe recycling system.